 This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of U.S. federal securities laws that involve substantial risks and uncertainties.
 All statements other than statements of historical or current fact included in this report are forward-looking statements.
 Forward-looking statements refer to our current expectations and projections relating to our financial condition, results of operations, plans, objectives, strategies, future performance, and business.
 You can identify forward-looking statements by the fact that they do not relate strictly to historical or current facts.
-These statements may include words such as "anticipate," "assume," "believe," "can have," "contemplate," "continue," "could," "design," "due," "estimate," "expect," "forecast," "goal," "intend," "likely," "may," "might," "objective," "plan," "predict," "project," "potential," "seek," "should," "target," "will," "would," and other words and terms of similar meaning in connection with any discussion of the timing or nature of future operational performance or other events.
-For example, all statements we make relating to future results of operations, financial condition, expectations and plans of the Company, including expected benefits of the Pico amendment and the Montauk Ag project in North Carolina, the anticipated completion of the engine repairs and resumption of operations at the Security facility, the resolution of gas collection issues at the McCarty facility, our estimated and projected costs, expenditures, and growth rates, our plans and objectives for future operations, growth, or initiatives, or strategies are forward-looking statements.
-All forward-looking statements are subject to risks and uncertainties that could cause those actual results to differ materially from those expressed or implied by these forward-looking statements include but are not limited to:
+These statements may include words such as "anticipate," "assume," "believe," "can have," "contemplate," "continue," "strive," "aim," "could," "design," "due," "estimate," "expect," "forecast," "goal," "intend," "likely," "may," "might," "objective," "plan," "predict," "project," "potential," "seek," "should," "target," "will," "would," and other words and terms of similar meaning in connection with any discussion of the timing or nature of future operational performance or other events.
+For example, all statements we make relating to future results of operations, financial condition, expectations and plans of the Company, including expected benefits of the Pico feedstock amendment and the Montauk Ag project in North Carolina, the anticipated completion of the Raeger capital improvement project, the resolution of gas collection issues at the McCarty facility, our estimated and projected costs, expenditures, and growth rates, our plans and objectives for future operations, growth, or initiatives, or strategies are forward-looking statements.
+All forward-looking statements are subject to risks and uncertainties that may cause actual results to differ materially from those expressed or implied by these forward-looking statements.
+The risks and uncertainties that could cause those actual results to differ materially from those expressed or implied by these forward-looking statements include but are not limi

-- the impact of the ongoing COVID-19 pandemic on our business, financial condition and results of operations; - our ability to develop and operate new renewable energy projects, including with livestock farms; - · reduction or elimination of government economic incentives to the renewable energy market; - delays in acquisition, financing, construction and development of new projects, including expansion plans into new areas such as agricultural waste; - the inability to complete strategic development opportunities; - disruptions in our supply chain due to transportation delays, travel restrictions, raw material cost increases and shortages, closures of businesses or facilities, and the associated costs and inflation related thereto; - the length of development and optimization cycles for new projects, including the design and construction processes for our renewable energy projects; - dependence on third parties for the manufacture of products and services; - the quantity, quality and consistency of our feedstock volumes from both landfill and livestock farm operations; - identifying suitable locations for new projects; - reliance on interconnections to distribution and transmission products for our Renewable Natural Gas and Renewable Electricity Generation segments; - our projects not producing expected levels of output; - the anticipated benefits of the Pico feedstock amendment and the Montauk Ag project in North Carolina and the anticipated completion of engine repairs and resumption of operations at the Security facility; - resolution of gas collection issues at the McCarty facility; - concentration of revenues from a small number of customers and projects; - dependence on our landfill operators; - our outstanding indebtedness and restrictions under our credit facility; - our ability to extend our fuel supply agreements prior to expiration; - our ability to meet milestone requirements under our PPAs;
+- our ability to develop and operate new renewable energy projects, including with livestock farms, and related challenges associated with new projects, such as identifying suitable locations and potential delays in acquisition financing, construction, and development; - reduction or elimination of government economic incentives to the renewable energy market; - the inability to complete strategic development opportunities; - deterioration in general economic conditions outside our control including the impacts of supply chain disruptions, inflationary cost increases, and other macroeconomic factors; - continued inflation could raise our operating costs or increase the construction costs of our existing or new projects; - rising interest rates could increase the borrowing costs of future indebtedness; - the potential failure to retain and attract qualified personnel of the Company or a possible increased reliance on third-party contractors as a result; - the impact of the ongoing COVID-19 pandemic on our business, financial condition and results of operations; - the length of development and optimization cycles for new projects, including the design and construction processes for our renewable energy projects; - dependence on third parties for the manufacture of products and services and our landfill operations; - the quantity, quality and consistency of our feedstock volumes from both landfill and livestock farm operations; - reliance on interconnections to distribution and transmission products for our Renewable Natural Gas and Renewable Electricity Generation segments; - our projects not producing expected levels of output; - the anticipated benefits of the Raeger capital improvement project, Pico feedstock amendment and the Montauk Ag project in North Carolina; - potential benefits associated with the combustion-based oxygen removal condensate neutralization technology; - resolution of gas collection issues at the McCarty facility; - concentration of revenues from a small number of customers and projects; - our outstanding indebtedness and restrictions under our credit facility; - our ability to extend our fuel supply agreements prior to expiration; - our ability to meet milestone requirements under our PPAs;